HannahStarcevich/About-Funk-and-Soul/README.md

-# First_Profile
+# About-Funk-and-Sould
-This is the first "About Me" site
+This is the first informational site